asmitakatwal/asmitakatwal/README.md

 - 🌱 I’m currently learning time management, Networking and Communication Skills
 - 👯 I’m looking to collaborate on a new project

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-      Ideation
+  - Ideation
-      **Tech Expertise**
+  -**Tech Expertise**
-  Networking
+  - Networking
  Feel free to reach out if you're interested in any of these areas or if you have unique insights to share.
 Let's learn, grow, and collaborate in this ever-evolving journey! 🌐💡

 - Areas I'm particularly interested in:
-       **🎸 Coding and Music:** If you enjoy both coding and playing the guitar, let's team up on projects where we can blend the rhythm of coding with the melody of guitar strings.
-Let's create a harmonious coding session!
+  **🎸 Coding and Music:** If you enjoy both coding and playing the guitar, let's team up on projects where we can blend the rhythm of coding with the melody of guitar
+       strings.
+Let's create a harmonious
+       coding session!

-- **Collaboration Opportunities:** If you have a project, idea, or initiative you're working on and are open to collaboration, I'm eager to bring my skills and perspectives to the table.
+    **Collaboration Opportunities:** If you have a project, idea, or initiative you're working on and are open to collaboration, I'm eager to bring my skills and perspectives to the table.
-- **Networking:** Whether you're an entrepreneur, investor, or someone with a keen interest in startups, let's connect!
+     **Networking:** Whether you're an entrepreneur, investor, or someone with a keen interest in startups, let's connect!
 I believe in the power of a diverse network to exchange ideas and foster mutual growth.
 - **Brainstorming Sessions:** If you enjoy bouncing around ideas and brainstorming on potential business ventures, I'd love to engage in collaborative sessions where creativity knows no bounds.